ajbrock/Neural-Photo-Editor/README.md

 - Use the reset button to return to the last inferred result.
 - Use the sample button to generate a random latent vector and corresponding image.
 - Use the scroll wheel to lighten or darken an image patch (equivalent to using a pure white or pure black paintbrush).
 Note that this automatically returns you to sample mode, and may require hitting "infer" rather than "reset" to get back to photo editing.
+- Press "Update" to update the ground-truth image (and corresponding reconstruction).

 ## Training an IAN on celebA
 You will need [Fuel](https://github.com/mila-udem/fuel) along with the 64x64 version of celebA.
 See [here](https://github.com/vdumoulin/discgen) for instructions on downloading and preparing it.